craigmiranda/sjmi/README.md

 * Minimal (in progress, as at Nov2020)
 * Four seperate Windows 10 machines w/ integrated cameras
 * One external USB2.0 Microscope camera

+Alternatives:

+* https://github.com/sarxos/webcam-capture - I liked this one.
+Nice and simple, but it (using OpenImaj) didn't pick up a particular USB2.0 camera that I needed (and which was picked up by the Win10 Camera app.)
+I still don't understand what the problem was there.
+And, To be honest, whether this solution resolves that problem remains to be proved.
+* https://github.com/gstreamer-java - Lots of functionality, but more than I needed or wanted.
+I struggled to deploy it for simple video capture, with less than 40mb of dependencies.

 Notes: